Logo Start Planning your F1 Trip

 australian grand prix

-Held in the distinctive setting of Melbourne’s Albert Park, the circuit has street circuit like characteristics.
-Sharp corners and a narrow track hasn’t given the circuit a reputation for wheel-to-wheel racing.
-A 2022 reprofiling aims to remedy this, smoothing out some of the corners and adding camber in the hope of encouraging overtaking.
+Held in the distinctive setting of Melbourne’s Albert Park, the circuit has street circuit like characteristics, its sharp corners and a narrow track not ideal for wheel-to-wheel racing.
+A 2022 reprofiling has helped to remedy this though, smoothing out some of the corners in the hope of encouraging overtaking.

 With or without overtaking, the unforgiving walls leave little room for error and add a constant sense of jeopardy and unpredictability.
 There is a chance that anything can happen in Melbourne and the race has a knack for unusual results.